cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 	- making use of the  [ISPW REST API](https://devops.api.compuware.com/apis/rest_api.html)  and  [Topaz CLI](https://devops.api.compuware.com/apis/topaz_cli.html), which may be  [used in tools other than Jenkins](https://devops.api.compuware.com/pipelines/alternatives_to_jenkins.html).

 ::: warning
-The code published serves as example code, using Compuware’s example applications and environments.
+The code published serves as example code, using Compuware example applications and environments.
 It needs to be adjusted to site specific needs and requirements.
 :::

 ::: tip Note